AkshayGadekar/useStylesHook/README.md

 };
 ```

-One can also use Theme in styles by passing a function to `makeStyles` accepting theme as first parameter and returning a styles object
+One can also use Theme in styles by passing a callback function to `makeStyles` accepting theme as first parameter and returning a styles object

 ```javascript
 const useStyles = makeStyles((theme) => ({